Skip to main content

-The avocet is an elegant pied wader with a distinctive upturned bill and blue legs.
+The Avocet is an elegant pied wader with a distinctive upturned bill and blue legs.
 They are the unmistakable emblem of our partner organisation, the RSPB, for good reason.

 Back in the 19th century their numbers crashed and the Avocet went extinct in the UK.
-Since then, many conservation efforts have been made, land has been restored to saltmarsh and avocet populations are making a comeback.
-After much anticipation, the first avocet chicks hatched in East Devon (since extinction) in June 2023 - another exciting milestone for this iconic species!
+Since then, many conservation efforts have been made, land has been restored to saltmarsh and Avocet populations are making a comeback.
+After much anticipation, the first Avocet chicks hatched in East Devon (since extinction) in June 2023 - another exciting milestone for this iconic species!

 Avocet parents and chicks at Seaton Wetlands, East Devon.
 Credit: Sue Smith.